phyletica/phyletica.github.io/slides/ievobio-2019/slides.md

         </li>
         <ul>
 	        <li class="fragment fade-up">
-                This could be kept cheap and re-used
+                This can be cheap and re-used
             </li>
         </ul>
     </ul>